Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step1_sync_scalar.md

 	TEST PASSED

 ### Conclusion
-In this tutorial, you learned about the following core concepts:
+In this step, you learned about the following core concepts:

   * Synchronous update of scalar RTP
   * Flows to perform AIE simulation